 Yes, all those history textbooks did get it wrong.

 The outbreak of war in 1941 between the United States and Japan was certainly infamous.
-It was not at all necessary; the government of Japan, unremittingly evil in its aggression in Manchuria, Korea and China, had shown no sign of any intention to wage war against the United States; the most it did was to prepare contingency plans, which all governments do constantly as a matter of course.
+It was not at all necessary; the government of Japan, unremittingly evil in its aggression in Manchuria, Korea, and China, had shown no sign of any intention to wage war against the United States; the most it did was to prepare contingency plans, which all governments do constantly as a matter of course.

-While it may have been appropriate to keep a wary eye on the warriors of the Rising Sun, there was therefore no defencive need for the United States to be at war, and the United States Government is authorised by Us the People to wage war only in defence, not in offence.
+While it may have been appropriate to keep a wary eye on the warriors of the Rising Sun, there was therefore no defensive need for the United States to be at war, and the United States Government is authorised by Us the People to wage war only in defence, not in offence.
 That’s a fact; read it for yourself in the Constitution!

 Yet under the leadership of the worst President ever, the United States Government did anyway go to war in 1941, and the result was incalculable carnage — and all the history of the last half century, which is most of our lifetimes.
 So it does behove us to enquire how that fateful step came to be taken.